 - In the map scale box at the bottom of the view, click the drop-down arrow and click 1:1,000.

-The marker is located about 75 meters north of the lodge, but it's close enough for your purposes.
+The marker is placed about 70 meters to the north of the lodge building.

 - In the Locate pane, right-click the marker and click Add To Feature Class .

-- In the Add To Feature Class dialog box, expand Lodgings and click the Lodgings feature template.
+- On the Add To Feature Class dialog box, expand Lodgings and click the Lodgings feature template.

 - Click OK.